 Dugway Brook, one of several bluestone streams that flow into Lake Erie, is largely invisible today.
 Generations ago, Dugway's serpentine branches were covered up by streets, parking lots, and parks.
 Almost 50 percent of the watershed flows through Cleveland Heights, but all that is visible within the community are a 300-yard stretch bordering Euclid Heights Boulevard just east of Coventry School, a deep ravine in Forest Hill Park, and a secluded spit inside Lake View Cemetery.
 Altogether, nearly 95 percent of Dugway is culverted.

 Dugway’s two main branches begin in University Heights and cut through Cleveland Heights before they merge as a single outlet in Bratenahl.
-Dugway’s east branch can be seen not far from Cedar Road near its intersection with Superior.
+Dugway’s east branch can be seen not far from Cedar Road near its intersection with Washington Boulevard.
 That branch then goes underground, flowing through Cain and Cumberland Parks before emerging briefly in Forest Hill Park.
 Much of Dugway’s west branch runs through a giant culvert under Meadowbrook Boulevard.
 This branch cuts an underground swath through Cleveland Heights before reappearing briefly in Lake View Cemetery.

 Bluestone brooks were so named for the presence of bluish sandstone deposits along their banks.
 To the east of Dugway, the most visible example is Euclid Creek, the site of a large quarry whose sandstone was used to build everything from building faces and sidewalks to cemetery markers and mausoleums.
 In the 1930s, legions of Civilian Conservation Corps (CCC) employees extracted untold tons of Euclid Creek sandstone.